31 MARCH 2020: UPDATE: Due to the coronavirus lockdown the deadline to register to take part or when you need to swap by is now the end of the year!

 How ‘The Great Rainbow Swap 2020’ works

-- Tell me that you want to take part by April 30 2020.
+- Tell me that you want to take part.

 - I’ll pair you up with someone else who has expressed an interest and connect you on email so you can exchange addresses.

 - You can start making your item and when it’s ready, send it to them.
-The deadline for you to send your handmade item to your The Great Rainbow Craft Swap 2020 partner is 31 May 2020.
-Please make sure you send it so that the Swap for 2020 finishes by June.
-(Update 26 March: These dates are flexible so if you need longer as it’s now more difficult to post that’s of course absolutely fine!)
+The deadline for you to send your handmade item to your The Great Rainbow Craft Swap is the end of 2020 to give you plenty of opportunity to post your swap when you can.

 - Happy with your item?
 I’d love to see what you make and receive.
 Please use the hashtag #TheGreatRainbowSwap if you share an image on social media – it also means that other people taking part can see what’s been swapped too.